LouCairns/reading-notes/Read: 01 - Learning Markdown (Summary).md

 ### 3 - What symbol will create a heading in Markdown?
 ***
-In order to create a heading you will use the '#' symbol
+In order to create a heading you will use the '#' symbol, followed by a space and then the name of your heading.

+So, to write a heading, in bold, that reads "I AM A LOVELY BIG HEADING" you would see the following

 Note entry ideas: